 Having a Healthy and Efficient Digestive System

-– Whether you have a strong or weak immune system.
-Whether you are likely to develop an autoimmune condition and whether you have food or environmental allergies.
-Therefore the health of the microbiome can influence whether you are susceptible to most chronic diseases from gut related illnesses such as Chrons disease and IBS to allergies including anaphylaxis, diabetes, cardiovascular diseases and all forms of cancer.
+Therefore, the microbiome health can influence whether you are susceptible to most chronic diseases, from gut-related illnesses such as Chron’s disease and IBS to allergies, including anaphylaxis, diabetes, cardiovascular diseases, and all forms of cancer.

-–The gut is a key detoxification organ and many species assist in the removal of toxins including chemicals and ensure a healthy recycling of hormones.
+–The gut is a key detoxification organ, and many species assist in the removal of toxins, including chemicals, and ensure healthy recycling of hormones.

 Maintaining A Healthy Weight or Losing Weight

-– Gut Health influences whether you are prone to putting on weight and many species of gut flora can aid weightloss.
+– Gut Health influences whether you are prone to putting on weight, and many gut flora species can aid in weight loss.

 Having a Healthy Mood

-Research has found that spending time outside in nature, playing sport, being physically active and having pets all can have a positive influence on the health of our microbiome.
+Research has found that spending time outside in nature, playing a sport, being physically active, and having pets can positively influence the health of our microbiome.

-A diet that includes a variety of healthy non processed foods which are full of fibre is ideal for supporting a healthy microbiome The more variety in the diet the more likelihood of having a diverse microbiome.
+A diet that includes various healthy non processed foods full of fibre is ideal for supporting a healthy microbiome.
+The more variety in the diet, the more likelihood of having a diverse microbiome.

-Highly processed foods and and a high sugar diet feed yeasts and pathogenic bacteria causing an imbalance of flora and can cause a leaky gut.
-Leaky gut occurs when the gut wall is damaged and it allows the movement through the intestinal lining of small food particles and cell wall fragments of bacteria.
-This process can put you at risk for a range of health conditions including all autoimmune illnesses and inflammatory illness and also allergies.
+Highly processed foods and a high sugar diet feed yeasts and pathogenic bacteria, causing an imbalance of flora and can cause a leaky gut.
+Leaky gut occurs when the gut wall is damaged, and it allows the movement through the intestinal lining of small food particles and cell wall fragments of bacteria.
+This process can put you at risk for various health conditions, including autoimmune illnesses, inflammatory illnesses, and allergies.

-Enjoying a range of raw and cooked organic plant based foods can be very beneficial to the gut as it not only provides all important fibre but also delivers prebiotics into the gut which are the food source for the beneficial bacteria.
+Enjoying a range of raw and cooked organic plant-based foods can be very beneficial to the gut.
+It provides all-important fibre and delivers prebiotics into the gut, which is the food source for beneficial bacteria.

-Up until recently it has been very difficult to understand or know for sure what is happening with your own Microbiome.
+It has been challenging to understand or know for sure what is happening with your own Microbiome health until recently.